wardi/wardi.github.io/_posts/2023-07-06-flood-fill-mazes.md

 Also it's very sparse (mostly walls) and easy to solve.

-The first problem is easy to fix. `flood_fill` has a `connectivity` parameter that sets the disance each cell can be from the next while allowing the fill to continue.
+The first problem is easy to fix. `flood_fill` has a `connectivity` parameter that sets the distance each cell can be from the next while allowing the fill to continue.

 Here's "maze2" like above but with `connectivity=1`: